-My firm represents Arizona and Texas businesses from inception to dissolution and through every stage of growth and development in between.
-I represent clients looking to start a business and already established companies.
+Our firm represents Arizona businesses from inception to dissolution and through every stage of growth and development in between.
+We represent clients looking to start a business and already established companies.

 Deciding on the business structure is often the first and one of the most important decisions made when starting a business.
 The structure of the business can have serious long-term impact on its operations.
 Typically, shielding business owners from personal liability is the primary purpose for most entity choices and formations.
 Other factors such as taxation of the owners, future expansion ability, health insurance and retirement plan considerations, also play an important role in determining how a business is formed.
 You will need to understand the benefits, risks, and implications of various business entities in order to find which suits your goals and needs the best.
 You may be looking for answers to more than one of the following questions:

 - How do I set up my business?

 - What does "choice of entity" mean?